nechin/laravel-boardgame-stats/README.md

 # Board games statistics
-Board games statistics from the user profile on the boargamegeek
+Board games statistics from the user profile on the boardgamegeek

 # View
 http://bg.vitkalov.ru/